2007 Bombardier Dash 8 landing gear accidents

-In September 2007, two separate accidents due to similar landing gear failures occurred within four days of each other on Bombardier Dash 8 Q400 aircraft operated by Scandinavian Airlines System (SAS).
-A third incident, again with a SAS aircraft, occurred in October 2007, leading to the withdrawal of the type from the airline's fleet.
+In September 2007, two separate accidents due to similar landing gear failures occurred within three days of each other on Bombardier Dash 8 Q400 aircraft operated by Scandinavian Airlines System (SAS).
+A third accident, again with an SAS aircraft, occurred in 27 October 2007, leading to the withdrawal of the type from the airline's fleet.

 Scandinavian Airlines System Flight 1209

-Scandinavian Airlines System Flight 1209, a Bombardier Dash 8 Q400 with the registration LN-RDK, took off from Copenhagen Airport, Denmark, on September 9, 2007.
+Scandinavian Airlines System Flight 1209, a Bombardier Dash 8 Q400 registered as LN-RDK, took off from Copenhagen Airport, Denmark, on 9 September 2007.
 It was on a domestic flight to Aalborg Airport.

 Prior to landing, the right main landing gear failed to lock and the crew circled for an hour while trying to fix the problem then preparing for an emergency landing.
 After the aircraft touched down, the right landing gear collapsed, the right wing hit the ground, and a fire broke out.
 The fire went out before the aircraft came to rest and all passengers and crew were evacuated.
 Five people had minor injuries, some from parts of the propeller entering the cabin and others from the evacuation.

 Investigation

 When the handle for lowering the landing gear was activated, the indicator showed two green and one red light.
 The red light indicated that the right main gear was not locked in position.
 The landing was aborted.
 Attempts at lowering the gear manually were also unsuccessful.
 An investigation into the cause of the failure to deploy revealed that the right main gear hydraulic actuator eyebolt had broken away from the actuator.
 A further analysis of the actuator showed corrosion of the threads on both the inside threads of the piston rod and the outside threads of the rod end, leading to reduced mechanical strength of the actuator and eventual failure.

-On September 19, 2007, the prosecutor of Stockholm commenced a preliminary investigation regarding suspicion of creating danger to another person.
+On 19 September 2007, the prosecutor of Stockholm commenced a preliminary investigation regarding suspicion of endangering another person.